 Partner spotlight: A conversation on e-commerce display creatives with Rise

 Rise Interactive is a digital marketing agency, helping brands drive better business outcomes with their approach to cross-channel media management and customer experience.
-Rise’s Connex® is a cross-channel media optimization service that enables its analytical marketers to invest each dollar where it will drive the greatest return.
-We sat down with the Director of Search and Marketplaces at Rise, Blake Kidd, as he shared his teams’ approach to display advertising and how eCommerce display creatives play a part of their Amazon DSP strategy.
+Rise’s Connex® is a cross-channel media optimisation service that enables its analytical marketers to invest each dollar where it will drive the greatest return.
+We sat down with the Director of Search and Marketplaces at Rise, Blake Kidd, as he shared his teams’ approach to display advertising and how e-commerce display creatives play a part of their Amazon DSP strategy.

 What is the story of Rise?

 Rise was founded by Jon Morris in 2004.
 Rise's vision is that driving the best performance from digital marketing requires an approach similar to the financial world – being channel agnostic and investing each dollar where it will drive the greatest return.
 Morris built a team of analytical Risers who know how to use data in the smartest possible way.

 Today, the need for analytical marketers and technology in our industry is even more pressing.
 Rise has invested millions in Connex, our proprietary technology enabling our vision for data-driven performance optimisations at scale.
 Connex unifies data from all of the major marketing companies and proactively determines where the best investment opportunities are across channels.

 Tell us about Rise’s approach to using Amazon DSP and how you use e-commerce display creatives as part of your Amazon Ads strategy